Skip to Main Content

 These various upgrade parts can help you improve the performance of your mountain bike without throwing down the cash to buy a new one.
 Even the cheapest upgrades can have a big impact, too.
 Likewise, don’t forget that new bike parts are not always the answer for your mechanical woes, sometimes the proper maintenance to you existing components is an upgrade in itself.
 Upgrading your mountain bike is a fun process, making it truly yours, so take these tips and build up your dream bike.

-Rental and demo bikes are available at evo Seattle, evo Portland, evo Denver, evo Whistler, evo Salt Lake, evo Snoqualmie Pass, and evo Hood River.
-(Note: The cost of up to three evo bike demos can be applied toward the final cost of purchasing a new or used bike from us.)
+Rental and demo bikes are available at evo Seattle, evo Portland, evo Denver, evo Whistler, evo Salt Lake, and evo Snoqualmie Pass.
+(Note: The cost of up to three bike demos can be applied toward the final cost of purchasing a new or used bike from us.)

 Learn More With Our Other Bike Guides: